Dr Julia Meaton

 email@example.com | 01484 472949

-Position: Senior Lecturer - Strategy and Marketing
+Position: Senior Lecturer in Sustainability - Strategy, Marketing and Economics

 Qualifications: BA, PhD, FHEA

 Julia is a Senior Lecturer in the Business School, and course leader for the MSc in Risk, Disaster and Environmental Management .
 She joined the Business School in 2000, but had already been employed at the University in the School of Applied Sciences as Senior Lecturer in Geography since 1994.
 Prior to that Julia worked as Research Fellow at Wye College (formerly a college of London University, now part of Imperial College).
 She studied her PhD at The University of Plymouth, completing her thesis in 1990.

 Julias specific areas of expertise are community sustainability, disaster and emergency management, social enterprise, land use and transport planning.